 Outside of professional soccer (Believe me, they’re more wild than you are.), no sporting league in the country boasts more rabid fan bases like college football.
 From deep in the heart of Texas through the Midwest and back down into the Southeastern Conference, you better make sure you’re wearing the right colors walking into a college town.
 The Alabama Crimson Tide might not have captured the 2018 national championship, but they top another list that might be most important of all.

 The Wall Street Journal conducted a nationwide survey of 1,015 sports fans to find out what college football program was the most hated in the country.
 There are plenty to choose from, but only one can be crowned “Most Hated.”
 The research firm Lightspeed collected the results, and they’ve revealed one overarching truth: everybody’s sick of Alabama.

-The top 62-percent of the vote landed among nine historic programs, each possessing a quality even more annoying than the next.
+The top 62 percent of the vote landed among nine historic programs, each possessing a quality even more annoying than the next.
 They’ve all been playing football since pre-1900, so there are plenty of reasons to show disdain for all them.

 Here are the most hated college football teams, and some reasons why we despise them:

 ?
 Texas Longhorns: Just because they carry the state’s name doesn’t make them important.
 The 1970s called, and they want their dynasty back.

 ?
 Oklahoma Sooners: Baker Mayfield.
+End of story.

 ?
 Nebraska Cornhuskers: Aside from those four years in the 1990s, what else have they done?
 Stop acting like you’re “on the rise” once again.